exploring self-realization, sacred personhood, and full humanity

 The following is from the Jan.
 12, 1966 recording:

 John affirms what I stated above concerning persons on the other side free to come and go as they please, without duty to reenter the Earth's cares and troubles.
 He says that "no one can call us back" as per the mythical summoning of Samuel.
 If spirit-persons return to the Earth at all, he says, "we come of our own accord" to share our joy.
 Other than that, it doesn't happen.

 your old men will dream dreams, your young men will see visions

-The Old Testament itself – my apologies to my Jewish friends who do not like that term as they will tell you the book belongs to their group – posits that a time will come when ordinary people, that is, not a denominated class of religious elite, like prophets and priests, will receive messages, signs and wonders, from God.
+The Old Testament posits that a coming time when ordinary people - that is, not a denominated class of religious elite, prophets and priests - will receive messages, signs and wonders, from God.
 In other words, psychic phenomena was meant to be common for us.
 We all have these gifts, if we allow them to manifest; fear and doubt strangles them, however.